8.1 Linear Momentum, Force, and Impulse

 - Rigid masses

-Two objects having equal masses and velocities collide with each other and come to a rest.
+Two objects having equal masses and speeds collide with each other and come to rest.
 What type of a collision is this and why?

 - Elastic collision, because internal kinetic energy is conserved